What is the Credit Cycle Telling Us?

 US Credit Risk Premium/Risk Appetite

-Our view: Similar to 2023, gross domestic product (GDP) growth expectations for 2024 have steadily risen, which, in our view, has been a critical factor supporting riskier corporate credits.
+Our view: Strong gross domestic product (GDP) growth expectations for 2025 persist, which, in our view, have been a critical factor supporting riskier corporate credits.
+Plus, we see all-in yield as very attractive.

 Inflation